-The development application assessment process begins after an application has been submitted, accepted as properly made and the application fee paid.
+The development application assessment process begins after an application has been lodged and the City determines the application to be properly made.

 Properly made application

-When preparing your application you must meet the requirements of Section 260 of the Sustainable Planning Act 2009 (SPA) for your application to be considered properly made.
-If the application does not meet these criteria, assessment may not be able to start.
+When preparing your application you must meet the requirements of Section 51 of the Planning Act 2016 for your application to be considered properly made.
+If the application does not meet the identified criteria, assessment may not be able to start.

 Applications must be:

 - lodged in the relevant approved forms to the assessment manager

 - accompanied by the required fee

 - lodged with written consent of the owner (where applicable)

 - Please note: the State Government have an applicant template with the information required for obtaining owner's consent from an individual and/or company.